Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Introduction and statement of main results

-The groups considered in this work are groups associated to unipotent group schemes which are obtained from nilpotent Lie lattices; see Section~\ref{groups}.
+\end{enumerate} \end{dfn} The groups considered in the present paper are groups associated to unipotent group schemes which are obtained from nilpotent Lie lattices; see Section~\ref{groups}.
 From here on, let~$K$ denote a number field and~$\ri$ its ring of integers.
 Let~$\G$ be a unipotent group scheme over~$\ri$.
 The group~$\G(\ri)$ is a finitely generated, torsion-free nilpotent group ($\mathcal{T}$-group for short); see~\cite[Section~2.1.1]{StVo14}.

-We observe that, in general, the numbers $r_n(\G(\ri))$ and $c_n(\G(\ri))$ are not all finite.
-For this reason, one cannot define the representation and the conjugacy class zeta function of $\G(\ri)$ as in Definition~\ref{univa}.
-An alternative definition of a representation zeta function for such groups is the \emph{twisted representation zeta function}, where classes of an equivalence relation on the set of irreducible complex representations of~$\G(\ri)$ are considered; see Section~\ref{app2}.
-Our idea is to define zeta functions in two variables which count the irreducible complex representations and the numbers of conjugacy classes of principal congruence quotients of $\G(\ri)$.
-Roughly speaking, one of the variables keeps track of the level subgroup and the other one counts the relevant data. \begin{dfn} The \emph{bivariate representation} and the \emph{bivariate conjugacy class zeta functions} of $\G(\ri)$ are, respectively,
+We observe that for a $\mathcal{T}$-group~$G$ the numbers $r_n(G)$ and $c_n(G)$ are not all finite.
+For this reason, one cannot define representation and conjugacy class zeta functions of~$G$ as in Definition~\ref{univa}.
+In the representation case, many authors have overcome this by considering zeta functions encoding the $n$-dimensional irreducible complex representations of such groups up to tensoring by one-dimensional representations; see Section~\ref{app2}.

+Our idea is to investigate zeta functions encoding the relevant data $r_n(Q)$ or $c_n(Q)$ of principal congruence quotients~$Q$ of~$\G(\ri)$.
+We define bivariate complex functions: one variable concerns either the dimensions of the representations considered or the cardinalities of the conjugacy classes considered, and the other variable concerns the principal congruence subgroups. \begin{dfn} The \emph{bivariate representation} and the \emph{bivariate conjugacy class zeta functions} of $\G(\ri)$ are

-where $s_1$ and $s_2$ are complex variables. \end{dfn} These series converge for $s_1$ and $s_2$ with sufficiently large real parts; see Section~\ref{conv}.
+respectively, where $s_1$ and $s_2$ are complex variables. \end{dfn} These series converge for $s_1$ and $s_2$ with sufficiently large real parts; see Section~\ref{conv}.

+We remark that the zeta functions defined above depend not only on the group of $\ri$-points $\G(\ri)$, but implicitly on the ring~$\ri$ and the $\ri$-scheme $\G$ which give rise to the finite quotients $\G(\ri/I)$, modulo ideals~$I$ of~$\ri$.
+It is convenient and customary to use the short notation $\G(\ri)$ in the index to indicate this more complex dependency.

 In Proposition~\ref{factor}, we establish the Euler decompositions